isaacnmm/pestpolicy-hugo2XX/content/posts/i-saw-one-cockroach-should-i-be-worried/index.md

 Another possible indicator of roach infestation, is the presence of fecal matter around your house.
 These creatures have a high metabolism rate, meaning they can excrete a substantial amount of fecal matter.
 The droppings differ in appearance, depending on the species and sizes of cockroaches.

-Adult roaches will defecate cylindrical pellets
-- like feces while droppings from small roaches resemble ground coffee.
+Adult roaches will defecate cylindrical pellets-like feces while droppings from small roaches resemble ground coffee.
 The location and the quantity of roach feces can give you a hint of the extent of the infestation.

 Check the areas most frequented by roaches such as behind the sink and food storage areas for roach droppings.
 If theres a substantial amount of feces, this could be a clear indicator of a high roach traffic.